 BANGKOK CHICKEN!
 LOVE THEIR THAI TEA!

-Here is where you pick up the bus for the Historical sightseeing tours.
-Some of what we learned on the “Martha’s Vineyard” Tour is: “Jaws” was Filmed in MV and John Belushi is buried there because of his love for the island.
+The Tour bus will pick you up at the Ferry Dock in Oaks Bluff for the Historical sightseeing tours.
+Some of what we learned on the “Martha’s Vineyard” Tour is: “Jaws” was Filmed at Martha’s Vineyard and John Belushi is buried there because of his love for the island.

 The Movie “The Inkwell was filmed here with Larenz Tate!